 The Center for Academic Support offers a variety of services to assist each student in preparation for graduation and career placement.
-This department's goal is to support students in their efforts to develop and maximize their talents, empower them to direct their own learning and lead them to pathways of success.
+The center's goals are to support students in their efforts to develop and maximize their talents, empower them to direct their own learning, and lead them to pathways of success.
 With emphasis on success, graduates acquire lifelong behaviors and attitudes which are recognized by employers.